gvandeve42/LinReg/README.md

 # LinReg
-Library for linear regression with visualisator
+Library for linear regression with testing visualisator